 ARE SILVERFISH HARMFUL?

-Millipedes add sections to their body as they age, which means that they can vary in size.
+Millipedes add sections to their body as they age, meaning they can vary in size.
 They are typically from 1 inch to 5 inches in the Pacific Northwest.

 Millipedes are typically brown or black in color and sometimes will have markings on their bodies.